 If you need to get to Midway, walk .3 miles to the Quincy Station (over the river and past the Willis (Sears) Tower).
 From there, walk up the stairs or take the elevator and follow the signs for the Orange line.

 Please stay on this CTA until the end because it terminates at Midway for about 30 minutes.
-The CTA will cost around $2.50 and approximately $24 for the Hiawatha.
+The CTA will cost around $2.50, and the Hiawatha will cost approximately $24.

 Getting to O’Hare